-|At the end of the calendar year||To NARA 15 years after cutoff||Email from calendar year 2015 would be transferred in 2030|
+|At the end of the calendar year||To NARA 15 years after cutoff||Records from calendar year 2015 would be transferred in 2030|

-|At the end of tenure||To NARA 25 years after cutoff||Email from individuals whose tenure ended in 2015 would be transferred in 2040|
+|At the end of employee tenure||To NARA 25 years after cutoff||Records from individuals whose tenure ended in 2015 would be transferred in 2040|

-|At the end of each Presidential administration>||To NARA 20 years after cutoff||Email from the 2017 to 2020 administration would be transferred in 2040|
+|At the end of the current administration||To NARA 20 years after cutoff||Records from the 2017 to 2020 administration would be transferred in 2040|

-|At the end of calendar year||To NARA in 15 years in 5 year blocks||Email from 2015 through 2020 would be transferred in 2035; email from 2021 through 2025 would be transferred in 2040|
+|At the end of calendar year||To NARA in 15 years in 5-year blocks||Records from 2015 through 2020 would be transferred in 2035; records from 2021 through 2025 would be transferred in 2040|

-|At end of tenure||To NARA in 5 year blocks 15 years after cutoff||Records from individuals whose tenure ended in 2015 through 2020 would be transferred in 2035; email from individuals whose tenure ended in 2021 through 2025 would be transferred in 2040|
+|At end of employee tenure||To NARA in 5-year blocks 15 years after cutoff||Records from individuals whose tenure ended in 2015 through 2020 would be transferred in 2035; records from individuals whose tenure ended in 2021 through 2025 would be transferred in 2040|

-For example, an agency may have 10 regions, each with a Regional Administrator that is responsible for mission-critical activities within that region’s jurisdictions; these 10 Regional Administrators would fall into this category.
+For example, an agency may have 10 regions, each with a Regional Administrator that is responsible for mission-critical activities within that region’s jurisdictions – these 10 Regional Administrators would fall into this category.
 Heads (regardless of title) of offices outside of headquarters, but not under a regionalized structure, are not included in this category.
 For example, it does not pertain to the heads of individual offices in the field, such as, but not limited to, customer service centers, processing centers, or administrative offices that conduct routine activities (e.g., passport offices, or Social Security claims processing offices, IRS service centers, commissaries).

 Agencies may discuss the scope of this category with their NARA Appraisal Archivist during review of their form NA-1005.

-10. Under category ten of item 010, how do agencies determine what additional roles and positions they should include as Capstone officials?
+16. Under category ten of item 010, how do agencies determine what additional roles and positions they should include as Capstone officials?

-Category ten, “Additional roles and positions that predominately create permanent records related to mission-critical functions or policy decisions and/or are of historical significance,” is a catch-all category for those roles and positions whose email is appropriate for permanent retention, but not represented in the other nine categories.
-This could include email of staff in lower level (non-senior) positions, email related to functions in lower-level offices, or email in “service” accounts that agencies use to disseminate policy.
+Category ten, “Additional roles and positions that predominantly create permanent records related to mission-critical functions or policy decisions and/or are of historical significance,” is a catch-all category for those roles and positions whose email is appropriate for permanent retention, but not represented in the other nine categories.
+This could include email of staff in lower level positions, email related to functions in lower-level offices, or email in “service” accounts that agencies use to disseminate policy.
 For example, an agency with mission-centric task forces should include the head of each task force within this category if not captured in other categories.
 As with the other categories, the agency must include these roles and positions on its form NA-1005 if it has them.

-You can find additional information on designating Capstone officials and email accounts in NARA Bulletin 2013-03, guidance for agency employees on the management of Federal records, including email accounts, and the protection of Federal records from unauthorized removal.
+You can find additional information on designating Capstone officials and email accounts in NARA Bulletin 2013-03, Guidance for agency employees on the management of federal records, including email accounts, and the protection of federal records from unauthorized removal.